y3em/line-deltachat-bridge/README.md

 **Delta Chat Account Setup**

 1. Create a Delta Chat email account that will serve as the bridge
-2. Use this email in the configuration
+2. Use this email in the settings

 **Ngrok Setup**